Associate Professor, Health Policy and Management, Mailman School of Public Health

 New York NY 10032

-Bhaven Sampat, Ph.D., is an assistant professor in the Department of Health Policy and Management at Columbia's Mailman School of Public Health.
+Bhaven Sampat, Ph.D., is an associate professor in the Department of Health Policy and Management at Columbia's Mailman School of Public Health.
 He also holds a courtesy affiliation with Columbia's School of International and Public Affairs (SIPA), teaches in SIPA's MPA and MIA programs, and in the Sustainable Development PhD program at the Earth Institute.

 An economist by training, Sampat is centrally interested in issues at the intersection of health policy and innovation policy.
 His current work examines the causes and consequences of generic firms’ challenges to pharmaceutical patents in the U.S., the impact of pharmaceutical patent laws on innovation and access to medicines in the developing countries, the political economy of the National Institutes of Health, and the returns to publicly funded medical research.
 Dr. Sampat has also written extensively on the effects of university patenting and the Bayh-Dole Act on academic medicine, and on patent quality issues in the U.S., and continues to be actively involved in policy debates related to these issues.